| |

 Various solutions are explored so that the best possible agreement

-The mediator's office can handle the filing of the petition
+In the case of Legal Separation or Divorce, the Mediator's office can handle the filing of the petition

 for divorce and can draft the couple's agreement into a Marital